The Tesla Cybertruck is perhaps the boldest electric vehicle from the company since the original Roadster.

 “I can’t talk about the details, but it’s gonna be like a really futuristic-like cyberpunk, Blade Runner pickup truck,” Musk said in a November 2018 interview.
 “It’s gonna be awesome, it’s gonna be amazing.
 This will be heart-stopping.
 It stops my heart.
 It’s like, oh, it’s great.”

-On Thursday, a few hours before the unveiling, Musk tweeted that the design was influenced partly by The Spy Who Loved Me, the 1977 James Bond film with a car that turns into a submarine.
+A few hours before the unveiling, Musk tweeted that the design was influenced partly by The Spy Who Loved Me, the 1977 James Bond film with a car that turns into a submarine.
 He also joked (maybe) that the pressurized edition of the truck would be the “official truck of Mars.”

 Musk even went as far as to say that “I actually don’t know if a lot of people will buy this pickup truck or not, but I don’t care,” before adding that “I do care, eventually” as “we wanna get gasoline, diesel pickup trucks off the road.”

-Based on the company’s 2016 master plan, the truck can be seen as the third step in a three-part plan to transform Tesla from a premium automaker to a mass market manufacturer.
+Based on the company’s 2016 master plan, the truck can be seen as the third step in a three-part plan to transform Tesla from a premium automaker to a mass-market manufacturer.
 That started with the Tesla Model 3, a sedan that entered production in July 2017 and starts at $35,000.
 It continues with the Tesla Model Y, a compact SUV expected to hit roads next summer starting at $39,000.
 Although it’s expected to have limited appeal compared to these other two, the Cybertruck was listed as the final piece of the proverbial puzzle.